Front Porch Embraces AXF Technology

 Brian Campanotti

-The announcement was made by Front Porch Chief Technology Officer Brian Campanotti in a press conference at the NAB Show.
+The announcement was made by Front Porch Chief Technology Officer Brian Campanotti in a press conference on Sunday.
 AXF will be supported within DIVArchive v7 as part of the company's standard for data tape and disc storage, said Campanotti.
 "Front Porch Digital is committed to contributing our work on AXF to the SMPTE [AXF] committee in hopes of ratifying it as a standard and providing it as an open standard for the community."

 Campanotti also unveiled the company's DIVApublish mpx, an integrated online video management and publishing system.
 It is designed to simplify both advertising and monitoring of viewing analytics.